Guidelines

 Contact

-When planning to store in plastic bags, it is recommended that the following guidelines relating to moisture content and storage periods of time be followed:
+When planning to store in plastic bags, it is recommended that the following course of action relating to moisture content and storage periods of time be followed:

 Grain Low (*) Medium/Low Medium/High